-Comma and period always stay inside the quotation marks, dashes, hyphens, colons, and semi-colons almost always go outside the quotation marks.
+Comma and period are always placed inside the quotation marks, while dashes, hyphens, colons, and semi-colons are almost always placed outside the quotation marks.
 Question marks and exclamation marks can be either inside or outside the quotation marks.
-If they apply to the whole sentence then they must be outside the quotation marks.
+If they apply to the whole sentence, then they must be outside the quotation marks.
 For example:

 We said, "We want the phone number."

-Sometimes some phrases and words are important in a context or they need to be bold in a sentence.
-In this case, you have to put these phrases and words into quotation marks.
+Sometimes, some phrases and words are important in a specific context or they need to be stressed and highlighted in the sentence.
+In this case, you can put them in quotation marks.
+For example:

 "Adverbs" are used to define "verbs," "adjectives," or other "adverbs."

 "The reporters" spent the whole night at his door.